-“I was worried my daughter would have a fit and wouldn’t be able to calm her,” said Amal.
-“When she had fits in Syria I used to carry her with my son Abdo to the hospital where they would give her an injection of Valium to calm her down.”
+“I was worried my daughter would have a fit and I wouldn’t be able to calm her,” said Amal.
+“When she had fits in Syria I used to carry her with my son Abdo to the hospital, where they would give her an injection of Valium to calm her down.”

 A different form of relief Amal also packed was videos of Diana’s friends recorded on her mobile phone.
 Those few short clips were Diana’s sole entertainment during their month-long trek in the desert.
 The joy Diana shows every time the videos are played is infectious.
 She even gets up to dance when a song she recognizes blasts out of the phone.

-Diana’s brother Abdo, 17, is also very caring.
+Diana’s brother, 17-year-old Abdo, is also very caring.
 He is clearly attached to his sister and acts as her protector.
 In the desert Abdo played with Diana, on the boat he carried her, in the tent he danced and clapped to entertain her.
 For now preoccupied with his sister’s well-being, he still dreams of becoming a lawyer.

 I come back the next day to see the family.
 They had slept overnight in a tent at the port reception centre waiting for the identification procedures to be completed.

 Diana had a fit that morning in front of all the other new arrivals.
 Abdo rushed her inside the tent knowing how much Diana hates the attention her convulsions attract.

 “When I see girls her age playing, I feel very upset that my daughter cannot play.”

 I asked Amal what she loves most about Diana.
 “Her warm-heartedness, she is very kind.
 She is so kind, she would kiss you, plays with you, makes you love her.”